pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Scenario

-An application is ingesting _payments_ documents into a MongoDB collection where each document's _payment date_ field contains a string looking vaguely like a date-time, such as `01-JAN-20 01.01.01.123000000`.
-You want to convert the _payment date_ into valid BSON date types when aggregating the payments.
+An application is ingesting _payment_ documents into a MongoDB collection where each document's _payment date_ field contains a string looking vaguely like a date-time, such as `01-JAN-20 01.01.01.123000000`.
+You want to convert each _payment date_ into a valid BSON date type when aggregating the payments.
 However, the payment date fields do not contain all the information required for you to determine the exact date-time accurately.
 Therefore you cannot use just the MongoDB's [Date Expression Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#date-expression-operators) directly to perform the text-to-date conversion.
-The missing information in each of these text fields is:
+Each of these text fields is missing the following information:

  * The specific __century__ (1900s?, 2000s, other?)
  * The specific __time-zone__ (GMT?, IST?, PST?, other?)
  * The specific __language__ that the three-letter month abbreviation represents (is 'JAN' in French? in English? other?)

-You subsequently learn that all the payment records are for the __21<sup>st</sup> century__ only, the time-zone used when ingesting the data is __UTC__, and the language used is__English__.
+You subsequently learn that all the payment records are for the __21st century__ only, the time-zone used when ingesting the data is __UTC__, and the language used is __English__.
 Armed with this information, you build an aggregation pipeline to transform these text fields into date fields.

 ## Sample Data Population